waggle-sensor/waggle/testing/odroid/QA_testing_instructions.md

 ## Error codes

-If you see one of the following numbers on QR code sticker underneath the MAC address, then the stress test has failed with the corresponding reason.
+If you see one of the following numbers (along with ERR) on QR code sticker underneath the MAC address, then the stress test has failed with the corresponding reason.

 * 404: No model name found
 * 405: Model name is unknown